newtonjain/questrade/README.md

 ## Build & development

-Run `grunt` for building and `grunt serve` for preview that will start a connect web server on http://localhost:9000.
+Run `grunt` for building and `grunt serve` to preview the application that will start a connect web server on http://localhost:9000.

 ## Testing